Our Cooperative Model

 Why We Chose This Structure

-We don't undercut professional rates.
-Quality software engineering costs what it costs ($100-200/hr CAD blended in Montreal).
-Instead, we've secured government subsidies, grants, and impact funding to supplement project budgets for qualifying SMEs — bridging the accessibility gap without compromising quality or wages.
+We don’t undercut professional rates.
+Good engineering costs what it costs ($100 to $200 per hour blended in Montréal).
+What we’ve done is line up government subsidies, grants, and impact funding to cover part of qualifying SME budgets.
+The accessibility gap closes without anyone’s wages or quality taking the hit.

-No investors demanding quick exits or endless growth.
-We can focus on building lasting client relationships and sustainable operations.
+No investors demanding a quick exit or endless quarter-on-quarter growth.
+We can focus on client relationships that last and operations we can sustain.

-• Aligned incentives: We succeed when you succeed, not when we maximize billable hours or scope creep
+• Aligned incentives.
+We win when you win, not when we run up billable hours or stretch the scope.

 General Assembly

-All members meet quarterly to review financials, approve major decisions, and elect the board of directors.
+All members meet quarterly to review the books, approve big decisions, and elect the board.
 One member, one vote.

 Board of Directors

-Worker-members make operational decisions collaboratively using consensus when possible, voting when needed.
-Technical decisions are made by those closest to the work.
+Worker-members make operational decisions by consensus when we can, by vote when we have to.
+Technical calls live with the people closest to the work.

-After reserves and reinvestment, surpluses are distributed based on hours worked (patronage) rather than capital invested.
+After reserves and reinvestment, surpluses are split based on hours worked (patronage) instead of capital invested.
 A portion goes to community development.

 Conseil québécois de la coopération et de la mutualité (CQCM)